The june tie-ins made it feel like it was written for right now. Huge win.

 Zoe Martin • Designer

 I didn’t expect 101 Data Visualization and Analytics Projects (Paperback) to be this approachable.
-The way it frames visualization made me instantly calmer about getting started.
+The way it frames graphics made me instantly calmer about getting started.
+(Side note: if you like WebGPU Data Visualization Cookbook (2nd Edition), you’ll likely enjoy this too.)

 Maya Chen • UX Researcher